drNymbus/ync/ync-api/ync-shop-api/README.md

 This application uses Express and CassandraDB to manage a simple shopping cart system.
 Not only the user's cart can be managed from this API, but also items present in the shop and commands passed by users.

+Each action requires the user to be authenticated via a signed HTTP cookie.
+The system generates and updates these cookies as needed (through the 'connect' route under the method GET) to track session and cart information securely.
+For a smoother user's experience across all browsers we should use HTTPS, by creating a certificate then validate it (see Let's encrypt for a free certficate validation).
+This also implies the API to regularly check if the certificate is still valid and generate/re-evaluating in case it is revoked.

 ## Exposed Routes and Methods

 ### /store